Washington Local School District (Lucas County): History

 Many changes to district boundaries, neighborhood expansions and construction occurred.
 As a result, most of the old buildings described above were demolished, and many new buildings came in to existence.

 In the 1950s, kindergarten classes were held in other locations, such as nearby churches.
 In 1962 kindergartens were included in each of the elementary schools.
 Around 1962 with the annexing of most of the township into Toledo city, the name became Washington Local School District.
 Throughout the 1960s and 70s, there were 13 elementary schools, grades K-6, two junior high schools (Washington and Jefferson), both with grades 7 and 8, and Whitmer High School with grade 9-12 district..
 Starting in the fall of 1967, the district expanded enrollment had each elementary having students in grades K-7, after which students attended Jefferson Junior High School for grade 8 and Washington Junior High School for grade 9 before attending Whitmer High School.
 Later, all 13 of these elementary schools funneled into the Jefferson Junior High building, which was 7th grade only.
 After 7th grade, students went to the Washington building, which was 8th grade.
 The Whitmer building was 9th-12th grade, with the Vocational facility being completed in the 1970s.

 Closings, consolidations and alternative usage for some of the buildings brought the number of elementary schools down to 8.
-Horace Mann was closed after the 1978 school year and was consolidated with Lincolnshire the following year.
-Lincolnshire was closed after the 83/84 school year and has since become an administration building.
+Horace Mann was closed after the 1981/1982 school year.
+1st through 3rd were transferred to Trilby elementary where Mr. Burnett was principle.

 The original schools in Washington Local that are still used for instruction today are: